Pick one method (main door or compass), drop a clean 3x3 grid, and keep zone boundaries consistent even in irregular layouts.

 Bagua overlay guide

-3x3 grid alignment cheat sheet
+3x3 grid alignment reference

 Align the bottom row to the main entry for the door method, or align North for the compass method.